 While a bachelor's degree is the minimum educational requirement for social workers, students may begin their schooling by earning an associate's degree in pre-social work.
 Applicants to these two-year associate's programs usually need to be high school graduates.
-This degree could allow students to pursue entry-level careers in human services, or graduates may transfer credits towards a 4-year bachelor's program in social work.
+This degree could allow students to pursue entry-level careers in human services, or graduates may transfer credits towards a bachelor's program in social work.

 Associate Degree in Social Work

 The pre-social work program offers students introductory college courses, as well as sociology core classes.
 Sample courses include:

 - Cultural anthropology

 - Child development

 Associate of Arts graduates with pre-social work degrees often go on to earn a Bachelor of Arts in Social Work at 4-year universities in order to qualify them for social worker positions.